PluginTemplates/BukkitJavaGradle/README.md

 # BukkitJavaGradle
-Plugin templates for Bukkit on Java with Gradle.
+Plugin template for Bukkit on Java with Gradle.